ddsky/api-league-clients/javascript/docs/FoodApi.md

 //headerApiKey.apiKeyPrefix = 'Token';

 let apiInstance = new ApiLeague.FoodApi();
-let ingredients = 1 cup apples,3oz milk,35g butter; // String | A comma-separated list of the ingredients of the recipe. let opts = {
+let ingredients = "1 cup apples,3oz milk,35g butter"; // String | A comma-separated list of the ingredients of the recipe. let opts = {
   'servings': 1, // Number | The number of servings the ingredients make.
 Nutrition is computed per serving.
   'reduceOils': true // Boolean | If there is oil in the ingredients, e.g. 3 tablespoons olive oil but they are used for frying, not all of the oil is consumed and therefore should not be added to the computed nutrition.
 In this case set reduce-oils to true.